dojo/docs/quickstart/dom.rst

   });

-The query method is convenience, and more compact, but carries the overhead of instantiating a new array and querying the Dom.
+The query method is convenient and more compact, but carries the overhead of instantiating a new array and querying the Dom.
 Both code snippets have identical results.

 There are a number of handy CSS selectors to use for locating special DomNodes.

 .. code-block :: javascript
   :linenos: